 Class discussions and activities are based on the reading.
 It is pertinent that you have the reading completed on the corresponding date on the schedule - I cannot emphasize the importance of this enough.
-I expect you to read slowly, attentively, and to annotate your text with a pen or pencil.
+I expect you to read slowly, attentively, and take notes on each text.